Skip to main content

 Overview

-Dr. Corbin is an Investigator at the Translational Research Institute.
-Her program of research focuses on enterohepatic metabolism and the mechanisms that drive individual susceptibility to metabolic diseases such as non-alcoholic fatty liver disease (NAFLD), diabetes and obesity.
+Dr. Corbin is an Associate Investigator at the AdventHealth Translational Research Institute.
+Her program of research focuses on nutrition and metabolism.
+She studies mechanisms, particularly the gut microbiome, that drive individual susceptibility to metabolic diseases such as obesity, diabetes, and metabolic dysfunction-associated steatotic liver disease (MASLD).
+Dr. Corbin’s research portfolio includes both investigator-initiated and industry clinical-translational studies focused on novel pathogenic mechanisms and therapeutics.
+Her ultimate goal is to advance clinically relevant research that is poised to transform patient care.

 Articles